CircuitVerse/CircuitVerseDocs/README.md

 `python3 -m http.server` or
 `python -m SimpleHTTPServer 8000`

-Note that all documentation should have a corresponding live circuit embedded so as to help the users.
+**Note that all documentation should have a corresponding live circuit embedded so as to help the users.
+Note that live circuit is NOT the same as image of a circuit.**

 ## Code of Conduct